TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 What it can do
 --------------
 WalServeUs is an HTTP Server for the nontechnical.
 It is **not:**
-* A website builder
+* A website builder (Though one may be coming soon)
 * A way to have someone else host your websites (you need your own machine to run it)
-* A way to purchase domain names (those must be purchased separately and have the DNS forwarded (explained in the help file))
+* A way to purchase domain names (those must be purchased separately and have the DNS forwarded)
 * A program that you can simply run and immediately have your website open to the world.
 These probably don't even exist.

 An HTTP server is a website hosting software.
 That is to say you connect your website files to WalServeUs, point a domain name to your IP, and run the software, and when the domain is entered it show the page.